NamesMT/starter-monorepo/README.md

 This is a base monorepo starter template to kick-start your beautifully organized project, whether its a fullstack project, monorepo of multiple libraries and applications, or even just one API server and its related infrastructure deployment and utilities.

 It is recommended to use an AI Agent ([`Roo Code`](https://github.com/RooVetGit/Roo-Code) recommended) to help you setup the monorepo according to your needs, see [Utilities](#utilities)

-Note: the app comes with a `localcert` SSL at `locals/common/dev` to enable HTTPS for local development, generated with [mkcert](https://github.com/FiloSottile/mkcert), you can install mkcert, generate your own certificate and replace it, or install the `localcert.crt` to your trusted CA to remove the untrusted SSL warning.

 ## What's inside?